Lochy2000/save-the-bird/README.md

 ### Feature testing
--  I tested that the function running the game was working as it should by checking:
+-  I tested that all functions running the game was working as it should by checking:
+    -   Only a number between 1 and 3 allowed in the input of topic choice.
     -   Only letters allowed in the guess
     -   Only one letter per guess
     -   That correct letters were added to the word and to the list of guessed letters